Amiibo: List of Animal Crossing Amiibo cards

 The following is a list of all confirmed Amiibo cards for the Animal Crossing series of games.
 Series 1, 2, 3 and 4 consist of 100 cards each, while Series 5 consists of 48 cards.
 Additionally, there are five cards which aren't part of any series.
 After the announcement that New Leaf would receive an Amiibo update a new series of 50 Animal Crossing RV cards was announced plus an additional series of 6 cards based around characters by Sanrio.
 Later, after a Nintendo Direct on September 23, 2021, Nintendo confirmed on the official Animal Crossing Twitter account that a Series 5 of Amiibo cards was being produced and implied it may feature villagers introduced in Animal Crossing: New Horizons, as well as returning villagers.
 Series 5 was released on November 5, 2021.

 Exclusives

 In North America, Australia, and New Zealand, at launch some Amiibo were only available in selected retailers.
 In Australia and New Zealand, this practice is limited to Mario (Silver Edition), Dark Hammer Slam Bowser, and Dark Turbo Charge Donkey Kong being limited to EB Games, Mario (Gold Edition) being limited to Target in Australia and Mighty Ape in New Zealand, Animal Crossing: New Leaf – Welcome Amiibo Sanrio Collaboration Pack and Qbby Amiibo being limited to the Official Nintendo AU/NZ eBay Store; however, in North America it is much more widespread.
 Some characters, such as Villager, were originally non-exclusives, but later became exclusive to retailers during restocks.
+Mexican video game retailer GamePlanet had Greninja, Rosalina, Ike and Palutena as exclusives at launch.